-Other recent performances include Céphise in Rameau’s Acante et Céphise for Victory Hall Opera, soprano soloist in Beethoven’s Symphony No. 9 with the Detroit Symphony under Leonard Slatkin, Musetta (La bohème) and Helena (A Midsummer Night's Dream) with Hawaii Opera Theatre, Adina (L'elisir d'amore) with West Australian Opera and Opera Australia, Rossini's Stabat Mater with the West Australian Symphony under Asher Fisch, Donna Anna (Don Giovanni) with the Lyric Opera of Kansas City, Norina (Don Pasquale) with Opera Australia and a Gala Concert with Bryn Terfel at Leeuwin Estate, Western Australia.
+Other recent performances include the title role in Tosca for Opera Queensland, Céphise in Rameau’s Acante et Céphise for Victory Hall Opera, soprano soloist in Beethoven’s Symphony No. 9 with the Detroit Symphony under Leonard Slatkin, Musetta (La bohème) and Helena (A Midsummer Night's Dream) with Hawaii Opera Theatre, Adina (L'elisir d'amore) with West Australian Opera and Opera Australia, Rossini's Stabat Mater with the West Australian Symphony under Asher Fisch, Donna Anna (Don Giovanni) with the Lyric Opera of Kansas City, Norina (Don Pasquale) with Opera Australia and a Gala Concert with Bryn Terfel at Leeuwin Estate, Western Australia.

 After winning Australia’s top three vocal competitions (The Herald-Sun Aria, The Marianne Mathy Scholarship and The Metropolitan Opera Award), Rachelle was accepted into the Lindemann Young Artist Development Program from 2001-2004.
 She became a regular guest artist at The Met singing Norina in Don Pasquale, Lisa in La Sonnambula, Clorinda in La Cenerentola and Miss Schlesen in Satyagraha – all recorded live for Sirus Radio.
 Other roles haveincluded Frasquita in Carmen, Masha in Pique Dame, First Flower Maiden in Parsifal (also at Salzburg Festival under James Levine) and Young Girl in Moses und Aron.